-- Prep ears of corn by shucking and then generously rub with olive oil seasoning.
+- Prep ears of corn by shucking and then generously rub with the olive oil seasoning.

 - Once seasoned, wrap corn in tin foil and seal tightly.

-- Place aluminum foil pack on grill for around 20 minutes, flipping every 5 minutes.
+- Place aluminum foil pack on the grill directly on the flames for around 20 minutes, flipping every 5 minutes.

 - Remove from heat and let cool for 5 minutes.